claudielarouche/claudielarouche/_projects/wading-pools/wading-pools.md

 Please note that the wading pools are not open yet.
 Page last updated: 2025-06-06
 {% endcapture %}
 {% include admonition.html type="Important" icon="❗" content=important_content %}

+To reduce the size of the table below, the table only show today's schedule by default.
+To see the schedule for other days, please click on the "Column visibility" button and add any days you wish to see.
+You can also view the full schedule of any individual wading pool by clicking on its pin on the map.

 <div id="csvData"></div>